hbedros/data622-assignment4/research-paper.md

 ### Phase 2: Advanced Analytical Methods
 We then explored more sophisticated approaches:

-**Neural Networks**: These sophisticated models achieved an 80.2% accuracy in identifying depression risk factors, though they sometimes struggled with our relatively small dataset.
+**Neural Networks**: These models achieved an 80.2% accuracy in identifying depression risk factors, though they sometimes struggled with our relatively small dataset.
 When predicting GPAs, they showed moderate success with an error margin of about 0.32 points.

 **Principal Component Analysis (PCA)**: While this dimensional reduction technique helped us simplify our complex data, it came with some trade-offs.
 Depression prediction accuracy dropped to 70.3%, and GPA predictions showed the highest error margin among our methods at 0.45 points.